-- New My PAA “Role” – In the current version of My PAA, anyone with a My PAA account can upload a plan’s premium filings.
-With the new version, only someone assigned the new role of “Upload Preparer” for a particular plan will be able to upload a filing for that plan and that plan must be included in the Upload Preparer’s My PAA account.
+- New My PAA “Role” – With the updated version, only someone assigned the new role of “Upload Preparer” for a particular plan will be able to upload a filing for that plan and that plan must be included in the Upload Preparer’s My PAA account.

 If you uploaded a plan’s filing last year, that plan will automatically be added to your account and you will automatically be assigned the role of Upload Preparer for that plan.

 Note that multiple people may be assigned the role of Upload Preparer for the same plan.